How to Build a C# PDF Generator

 URL.Text is the URL provided by the user via form fields.

-I have used the SaveAs function to save the generated PDF in the default directory.
-You can change it as per your needs.
+Use the SaveAs function to save the generated PDF in the default directory.

 Run the Project